axibase/atsd-use-cases/integrations/github/pr-report.md

 The report uses an [OAuth Personal Token](https://blog.github.com/2013-05-16-personal-api-tokens/) to query the GitHub API without transmitting user login information.

-While logged in to GitHub, click the user profile picture in the upper-right corner and select **Settings**.
+While logged in to GitHub, click the user profile picture in the upper-right corner and click **Settings**.

 ![](./images/developer-settings.png)